-While carrying out the safe job there must be no changes to the employee's terms and conditions and the employee must be paid their full rate of pay (for the position she occupied before the transfer) for the hours that she works in the risk period.
-The full rate of pay of an employee includes incentive-based payments and bonuses; loadings; monetary allowances; overtime or penalty rates.
+While carrying out the safe job, the employee must be paid their full rate of pay (for the position she occupied before the transfer) for the hours that she works in the risk period.
+The full rate of pay of an employee includes any incentive-based payments and bonuses, loadings, monetary allowances, overtime and penalty rates.

 If there is no appropriate safe job available, the employee is entitled to take paid no safe job leave for the risk period.
-If this occurs, the employer must pay the employee at the employee's base rate of pay for the employee's ordinary hours of work in the risk period.
+If this occurs, the employer must pay the employee at the employee's base rate of pay for the employee's ordinary hours of work during the risk period.

-From 1 July 2013, the Fair Work Amendment Act 2013 (Amendment Act) extended the existing entitlement for pregnant employees to be transferred to a safe job to pregnant employees who do not have, or will not have, an entitlement to unpaid parental leave (e.g. have been employed for less than 12 months).

-The Amendment Act provides that, where an employee is not entitled to unpaid parental leave, then no safe job leave will be unpaid.
+These transfer to safe job provisions extend to pregnant employees who do not have, or will not have, an entitlement to unpaid parental leave (e.g. have been employed for less than 12 months).
+However, where an employee is not entitled to unpaid parental leave, then no safe job leave will be unpaid.